hackclub/blot/guides/landscape.md

 <img src="https://cloud-2d1gm9q2d-hack-club-bot.vercel.app/0image.png" width="512"/>

-To give the appearance that we're looking at this from the side, we can divide the y value by 2 or 3 in each `goto` command.
+To give the appearance that we're looking at this from the side, we can divide the y value by 2 or 3 in each `goTo` command.
 This will shrink the terrain vertically, but leave the hill height the same.

 This is starting to look like mountains!
 If we want to make these look more like islands instead, we'd need to cut off the noise below a given height, and replace it with flat-looking water.
 By returning `Math.max(height, sea_level)` in our `getHeight` function, only the larger of the two values will be returned.
 This means we'll see a line at sea level whenever the noise height is below it.